miciek/miciek.github.io/_drafts/reactive-ui-by-example.md

 This is board 20 x 20
 {% endhighlight %}

 Not the coolest thing, but let's see what's happening inside. `main.jsx` is an entry point to the application.
-It defines the root React component that will contain all other components and will be rendered inside our empty element called "app" which is defined inside `index.html` file.
+It defines the root React component that will contain all other components and will be rendered inside our empty DOM element called "app" which is defined inside `index.html` file.
 The `Board` component gets one property called `size` which is a `Vector(20, 20)`.
 That means that our board will have 20 rows and 20 columns.

 To render the Board, React engine calls `render` function.
 It has access to the properties that are passed to the component from the "outside world".
 For now, it just puts them inside `h1` object (which is then rendered in the browser as `h1` HTML tag).